JuliaData/JuliaDB.jl/docs/src/api/datastructures.md

 ## Table

-A Table is an iterator of tuples or named tuples.
+A Table is a collection of tuples or named tuples.
 These tuples are "rows" of the table.
-The value of the same field in all rows form a "column".
+The values of the same field in all rows form a "column".
 A Table can be constructed by passing the columns to the `table` function.
 The `names` argument sets the names of the columns:

 ```jldoctest